markjones89/desk-occupancy-an/README.md

 This repository contains example code related to [this application note](https://developer.disruptive-technologies.com/docs/other/application-notes/desk-occupancy-monitoring-using-temperature-sensors), where a method of using Disruptive Technologies (DT) Wireless Temperature Sensors for desk occupancy monitoring is showcased.

 ## Preliminaries
-This implementation aims to get you started with desk occupancy monitoring.
-It is is no way meant to be used as a finished product, but rather as a springboard for further development.
+Note that this implementation aims to get you started with desk occupancy monitoring.
+It is not meant to be used as a finished product but rather showcase one method of getting started with developing your own solution.

 ## Usage
 The implementation can be tested using either the provided sample data, or data from your own installation.